 But by making that joke we entered a frame which communicated that “we can say whatever we want to each other”.

 In that case, racist jokes can only bond you closer.

 Of course, the delivery is all that matters: it must come from a position which is not truly racist, but just fun-making.

 Sometimes some people will make a mean joke about a group that neither of you belong to.

-Before you get offended and tell him that’s not cool, consider the joker might have actually tried to get closer to you (albeit awkwardly).
+Before you get offended and tell him that’s not cool, consider the joker might have actually tried to get closer to you to form an ingroup with you.

 Some mean jokes and racist jokes are masked power moves.
 Ways of implying the superiority of the joke teller, of his ethnic group, or of his power position in the relationship.